 - Use risk-based thresholds to stop unapproved access: Once you have a clear view of who’s using what data, when and how much is needed to execute specific tasks (like emailing a discount for a hot holiday item), set up limits and thresholds to ensure sensitive data doesn’t get into the wrong hands.
 This confirms that only the data needed to carry out business objectives is shared and limits the potential risk of credentialed access data theft.

 The hottest gift this holiday season?
-Data privacy
+Customer data privacy

 With so much being thrown at consumers over the last two years, the best gift retailers can give their customers this holiday season is to take one more worry off their plates: data privacy.
 Retailers need to ensure sensitive and private customer data is controlled and protected, keeping it safe, so consumers can just focus on finding the latest, coolest gadgets and spreading holiday cheer in a year when we need that more than ever.